teholm/aws-well-architected-labs/Operations/100_Inventory_and_Patch_Mgmt/Lab_Guide.md

 When the **Status** of your stack displays **CREATE_COMPLETE** in the filter list, you have just created a representation of a typical lift and shift 2-tier application migrated to the cloud.

 13. Navigate to the [EC2 console](https://console.aws.amazon.com/ec2/) to view the deployed systems:
- 	1. Choose **Instances**.
+ 	1. Choose **Instances** from the left navigation bar.
 	1. Select a server and review the details under its **Description** and **Tag** tabs.
-	1. (Optional) choose **Security Groups** and select the Security Group whose name begins with the name of your stack.
+	1. (Optional) choose **Security Groups** from the left navigation bar and select the Security Group whose name begins with the name of your stack.
 Examine the inbound rules.
 	1. (Optional) navigate to the VPC console and examine the configuration of the VPC you just created.

 ## The impact of Infrastructure as Code